cypress-io/cypress-documentation/source/api/commands/screenshot.md

 ## Test Failures

-***Automatic screenshots on test failure***
+### Automatic screenshots on test failure

-When running headlessly or in {% url 'Continuous Integration' continuous-integration %}, Cypress automatically takes a screenshot when a test fails.
-You can optionally turn this off by setting `screenshotOnRunFailure` to `false` with {% url 'Cypress.Screenshot.defaults()' screenshot-api %}.
+When running through `cypress run` or in {% url 'Continuous Integration' continuous-integration %}, Cypress automatically takes a screenshot when a test fails.
+You can optionally turn this off by setting `screenshotOnRunFailure` to `false` within {% url 'Cypress.Screenshot.defaults()' screenshot-api %}.

 ## Viewing Screenshots

-***Screenshots in CI***
+### Screenshots in CI

-You can see screenshots taken during a CI run in the {% url 'Dashboard' https://on.cypress.io/dashboard %} without any extra work.
+You can see screenshots taken during a CI run in the {% url 'Dashboard Service' https://on.cypress.io/dashboard %} without any extra work.

-Alternatively, to see screenshots in the {% url 'Circle CI' https://circleci.com/ %} UI, we automatically export screenshots as artifacts.
-This makes them available directly in their web UI.
+Alternatively, to see screenshots in your Continuous Integration UI, most CI providers document a way to export the screenshots as artifacts and to make them available.
+Please see their appropriate documentation.

-If you're using Travis, you'll need to upload artifacts to an s3 bucket as per their {% url 'uploading artifacts doc' https://docs.travis-ci.com/user/uploading-artifacts/ %} to see screenshots outside of the Cypress Dashboard.

 ## Asynchronous

-***Understanding when a screenshot happens***
+### Understanding when the screenshot is taken

 Taking a screenshot is an asynchronous action that takes around `100ms` to complete.
-By the time the screenshot is taken, it's possible something in your application may have changed.
-It's important to realize that the screenshot may not reflect 100% of what your application looked like when the command was issued.
+By the time the screenshot is taken, *it is possible something in your application may have changed*.
+It is important to realize that the screenshot may not reflect what your application looked like 100% when the command was issued.

-For example - say a command we wrote times out: {% url "`cy.get('#element')`" get %}.
+For example - say a command we wrote timed out: {% url "`cy.get('#element')`" get %}.
 This causes your test to fail.
-Cypress then takes a screenshot when the test fails, but it's possible something in your application changed within the `100ms` timeframe.
-Hypothetically your app could render the element you were searching for.
-When this happens the screenshot may provide confusing results.
-It's unlikely, but theoretically possible.
+Cypress then automatically takes a screenshot when the test fails, but it is possible something in your application changed within this `100ms` timeframe.
+Hypothetically, your app could render the element you were originally expecting to be present.
+When this happens, the screenshot may provide confusing results.
+It iss unlikely, but theoretically possible.

-Another potential problem to be aware of is that our own Reporter's UI is using `react` under the hood and only rendering asynchronously during an animation frame.
-It's possible you will see screenshots taken before our Reporter has rendered.
+Another potential problem to be aware of is that our own Command Log is using React.js under the hood and only rendering asynchronously during an animation frame.
+It is possible you will see screenshots taken before our Command Log is done rendering.
 This means you may not see the **error displayed** in the screenshot.
 But this is also why we take a video - to show you the complete failure.

-It's possible for us to synchronize taking a screenshot with our renderer, but it would delay taking the screenshot.
+It is possible for us to synchronize taking a screenshot with our renderer, but it would delay taking the screenshot.
 The trade off here is that adding an artificial delay would mean then there's a greater chance your own application's state is not accurate.

-{% open_an_issue %} if you'd like us to add support for synchronizing the screenshot with our Reporter.
+{% open_an_issue %} if you would like us to add support for synchronizing the screenshot with our Command Log.

 ## Fullpage captures and fixed/sticky elements

-For fullpage captures, Cypress scrolls the page from top to bottom, takes screenshots at each point and stitches them together.
-Due to this, elements that are fixed or sticky will appear multiple times in the final screenshot.
-To prevent this, in most cases you can change the element to be `position: absolute` before the screenshot and change it back afterwards.
+When passing `fullpage` to the `capture` option, Cypress scrolls the application under test from top to bottom, takes screenshots at each point and stitches them together.
+Due to this, elements that are `position: fixed` or `position: sticky` will appear multiple times in the final screenshot.
+To prevent this, in most cases you can programmatically change the element to be `position: absolute` before the screenshot and change it back afterwards like shown below:

 ```javascript
 cy.get('.sticky-header').invoke('css', 'position', 'absolute')